AIVIETNAM-AIO-DannyNguyen/machine-learning/KMeans/README.md

 ## Dataset

-A small toy dataset of 9 customers, each with two features:
+A small dataset of 9 customers, each with two features:

 | Feature       | Description              |
 |---------------|---------------------------|